scgerkin/C964_Capstone/paper/paper.md

 Each point of the project was solved separately but combined to create the overall product.
 The first and third objectives were able to be met satisfactorily and can be explored at `APPLICATION_URL` for verification.

-Unfortunately, while it was possible to create a _working_ model for the second objective, the accuracy of the model created was not able to meet the standards set by `COMPANY_NAME` to be considered an effective aide for automated diagnosis at this time.
+Unfortunately, while it was possible to create a _working_ model for the second objective, the accuracy of the model created was not able to meet the standards set by `COMPANY_NAME` to be considered an effective aid for automated diagnosis at this time.
 A full review of the model, datasets and issues within, and conclusions regarding the prediction model can be found in the following sections.

 ## Datasets
 Machine learning models require numerical data for analysis and prediction.
-Therefore, all images used for training, validation, testing, or otherwise must be converted to a numerical format in order to be fed into the models.
+Therefore, all images used for training, validation, testing, or otherwise must be converted to a numerical format to be fed into the models.
 This was accomplished using an image preprocessor from Keras, `ImageDataGenerator`[^idgCite].
 This automatically reads in data in batches (or individually), converts the images to numerical arrays of 0 to 255 per each image channel (RGB), and can be used for normalization and standardization.

 [^idgCite]: For the documentation regarding this API see [https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/image/ImageDataGenerator](https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/image/ImageDataGenerator).